lesson-cookie-clicker/.github/profile/README.md

 So, are you ready to join the cookie empire?
 Start clicking today and see how far your bakery can grow 🍪🔥!

 ---

+**Cookie Clicker** is the ultimate idle game for anyone who loves simple yet addictive fun 🍪.
+The gameplay starts with one giant cookie—just click it to earn your first cookies, then use them to buy upgrades like grandmas, farms, and factories.
+Soon, your production skyrockets into the millions and beyond 🚀.
+The game’s charm comes from its humor, endless progression, and surprising depth with achievements and prestige resets.
+Whether you’re playing casually during a break or chasing insane cookie numbers for hours, Cookie Clicker always keeps you hooked.
+It’s sweet, silly, and endlessly entertaining 🎮✨.

+---